ocaml/opam/doc/pages/Manual.md

     current switch state.
 An unavailable package won't generally be seen on the system, except with `opam list -A`.

+- `flags: [ <ident> ... ]`: specify package flags that may alter package
+  behaviour.
+Currently available flags are:

+    - `light-uninstall`: the package's uninstall instructions don't require the package source.
+This is currently inferred when the only uninstall instructions have the form `ocamlfind remove...`, but making it explicit is preferred (since OPAM 1.2.0).
+    - `verbose`: when this is present, the stdout of the package's build and install instructions will be printed to the user (since OPAM 1.2.1).
+    - `plugin`: the package installs a program named `opam-<name>` and may be auto-installed and run with `opam <name>` (since OPAM 1.2.2)

 - `features: [ <ident> <string> { <filter> } ... ]` (EXPERIMENTAL): this field
   is currently experimental and shouldn't be used on the main package repository.
 It allows to define custom variables that better document what